--New museum hours - Open Friday, Saturday, Sunday - New gift shop prices
+- New Hours Open Friday, Saturday, Sunday -

 The Gamewell alarm system is from the city of Johnstown, Pa.
 The system was installed in Johnstown's city hall in the early 1920's.